aliiexe/PomodoroTimer/README.md

 - Customizable work and break intervals
 - Audio notifications for work and break periods
 - Visual progress indicator
+- Spotify integration for background music in the timer interface

 ## Technologies Used
 - HTML